 Sugar dehydrates your skin by drawing water from cells.
 This causes dry, puffy skin and scary under-eye circles.

 Drinking lots of water and refraining from sugary foods is a sure way to improve the appearance of your skin.

 Causes Dull-Looking Skin

-High sugar intake causes rapid changes in blood sugar level.
-Every time you eat foods rich in sugar, your blood sugar level goes up.
-Insulin is secreted as this is the hormone that controls blood sugar, leading to a fall in sugar levels.
-The sudden fall in sugar levels makes your body experience internal stress that manifest as a dull-looking skin.
+High sugar intake causes rapid changes in blood sugar levels.
+Every time you eat sugar, your blood sugar level goes up.
+Insulin then secretes, as this is the hormone that controls blood sugar.

-It is evident that eating too much sugar is harmful to your skin.
-To lower the chances of skin damage caused by high sugar levels, go for complex carbs like brown rice.
+Eating too much sugar is harmful to your skin.
+To lower the chances of skin damage caused by high sugar levels, try to eat complex carbs like brown rice.